Garden Design Ideas – Garden Mirrors

 If you have little gardening experience you may be use to just potting up for the summer!
 But there are an array of shurb’s and plants for all the four seasons of the year.
 Think of spring, summer and winter when deciding on plants and flowers for your garden.
 A very inexpensive way to create a garden for all the season is to plant blub’s in the spring that flower in the summer and plant blubs in the autumn that flower in the winter and so on.
 This then creates an element of surprise as the blub’s grow and adapt to the space given to them.
 Often flowers that grow from blub’s in your garden perform much better.
 Just keep them well watered, deadhead regularly and try your best to keep them slug free!

-6. Hang garden mirrors
+6. Hang a garden mirror

 The use of garden mirrors has many benefits.
 A garden mirror will effortlessly reflect and brighten up your garden while creating the illusion of depth and space.
 Dress up a brick wall or fence with a decorative mirror.
 Hang a mirror in a dark corner to create and reflect light while adding a whimsical touch.
 A small garden will look double the size and add interest and light wherever hung.
 Choose a purpose made garden mirror that will withstand all weather conditions including frost.
+But you may ask, are garden mirrors safe?
+Read our advice Are Garden Mirrors a Fire risk?

 7. Don’t forget garden lights